Jonacatepec: Communities

-Famous Citizens
+Notable people

 Leandro Valle (1833-1861) was born in Mexico City on February 27, 1833.
 He spent his childhood in the town of Jonacatepec with his father.
 In 1836 General Antonio López de Santa Anna fell prisoner in Tejas (Texas), so Leandro Valle grew up under signs that Santa Anna could not consolidate the nascent Republic.
 In 1844, at the age of 11, he entered the Military College, graduating at 14 as Second Lieutenant and then fought in the Mexican–American War (1846-1848).
 After the war, he joined the Liberal Party and supported the 1854 Plan de Ayutla, which led to the ouster of Santa Anna and the election of Juan Álvarez as President of Mexico in Cuernavaca.

 Valle participated in the Reform War (1857-1860) distinguishing himself in the battles of Guadalajara, Silao, and San Miguel Calpulalpan; he was promoted to general at the age of 26.
 The Liberals won the war, and Benito Juárez became president.
 When Liberal hero Melchor Ocampo was kidnapped and murdered in Hidalgo by conservative guerrillas June 1861, Juárez sent Santos Degollado to capture the aggressors.
 Santos was also killed, and Juarez sent Valle to finish the job; Valle was also captured, then shot in the back, and his body was hung from a tree on June 23, 1861.

 Agustín Aragón León (1870-1954) was an educator and politician born in Jonacatepec.
 He was a promoter of the positivist ideology and was the founder and editor of the magazine Positiva.

-Attractions and Culture
+Attractions and culture

 In June 2017 the town council headed by the mayor, Israel Andrade Zavala, developed the "Municipal Plan for Tourism Development of Jonacatepec de Leandro Valle, Morelos" according to the World Tourism Organization (UNWTO).
 The priorities are taking advantage of the town's historic center, the St. Augustine monastery, Las Pilas archaeological zone and water park, El Cristo del Mirador park, plus local cuisine.
 It is hoped that the town will be certified as a "Magical Town".